For more information contact:

 - WSU Vancouver Office of Student Involvement; room VFSC 123; telephone 360-546-9530.

-Scholarships with recipient selected by donor are processed by the Student Accounts Section of the Bursar’s Office.
+Scholarships with recipient selected by donor are processed by the Bursar’s Office.

 Service Center Accounts